The talk (racism in the United States): Approaches

 Parents often combine multiple approaches.
 Research indicates the avoidance of discussion and teaching messages of mistrust are the least effective.
-Focussing on pride and societal issues is typically more effective.
+Focusing on pride and societal issues is typically more effective.

 Depiction

 The New York Times made a short documentary in 2015 featuring the experiences of Black Americans in having this conversation with their children and their memories of their own parents' conversations with them.
 A 2016 episode of black-ish featured three generations of a Black family watching television as a verdict in a police brutality case was announced; ABC rebroadcast it June 2, 2020, in response to the murder of George Floyd and subsequent protests.
 PBS created a two-hour documentary, The Talk: Race in America, in 2017.
 Procter & Gamble produced a commercial called "The Talk" in 2017.
 A 2018 episode of Grey's Anatomy included a Black couple having the talk with their son.
 The 2018 film The Hate U Give includes a scene where a parent gives the talk to his children.

 A 2018 book for 4-to-8-year-olds, Something Happened in Our Town, recommends having the first talk prior to preschool and another when children start venturing independently into public space.

 In 2019, PBS station WFYI, the SALT Project, Trinity United Church of Christ and Christian Theological Seminary partnered to develop a short video for young Black men called "Get Home Safely: 10 Rules of Survival".
-On August 4, 2020, British TV channel Channel 4 aired a documentary featuring the experiences of black Britons in having this conversation with their parents.
+On August 4, 2020, British TV channel Channel 4 aired a documentary featuring the experiences of Black Britons in having this conversation with their parents.
 Stars who contributed included Rochelle Humes, Tinie Tempah and Leigh-Anne Pinnock.

 In 2022, the educational animation video, The Black and Blue Code, was produced as a guide to dealing with police for "Black and Brown" youth, teens, and people with disabilities.
 The work covers the history of policing, trauma among groups, and best practices when interacting with police.

 In his 2023 State of the Union Address, President Joe Biden mentioned the talk:

 I've never had to have the talk with my children – Beau, Hunter, and Ashley – that so many Black and Brown families have had with their children.

 If a police officer pulls you over, turn on your interior lights.
 Don't reach for your license.
 Keep your hands on the steering wheel.